 In the beginning, Bastet was depicted as a ferocious lioness goddess, representing warfare, protection, and strength.
 In this role, she was the protectress of the kings of Lower Egypt.

 However, her role changed after some time, and she became associated with household cats and domestic affairs.
-This metamorphosis of Bastet occurred around the time when cats became domestic animals.
 In this phase, Bastet had to do with the protection of pregnant women, keeping diseases away, and fertility.
 The Egyptians considered Bastet to be a good and nurturing mother, and for that, they also associated her with childbirth.

 As the daughter of Ra, the Egyptians associated Bastet with the sun and with the eye of Ra, much like Sekhmet.
 Some of her myths also had her fighting the evil snake Apep.
-This snake was an enemy of Ra, and her role as a protectress was invaluable.
+This snake was an enemy of Ra, and the role of Bastet as a protectress against chaotic forces was invaluable.

 Although Bastet later became a milder version of herself, with Sekhmet taking on the ferocious aspects, people still feared the wrath of Bastet.
 She would not hold back when it came to people who broke the law or acted against the gods.
 She was a benevolent protective goddess, but she was still ferocious enough to punish those who deserved it.

 Cats were important creatures for the Egyptians.
 It was believed that they could repel plagues and pests such as insects and rats, while also fighting other dangers such as snakes.
 The cats of the royal families were dressed in jewelry and were a central part of the kingship.
 Cats, it was said, could also keep bad energies and diseases away.
 In this sense, Bastet’s role was paramount In ancient Egypt.